THE STORY OF 21 YEARS OF NOVANT'S DISCRIMINATION!

 Ron A. Virmani, M.D.

-On September 1, 1995, Presbyterian hospital called me to their imposing corporate Board Room in Charlotte and dropped a bomb on me.
-They said they were summarily suspending my hospital privileges at 4 PM that day!
+On September 1, 1995, Novant hospital called me to their imposing corporate Board Room in Charlotte and dropped a bomb on me.
+They said they were summarily suspending my Novant hospital privileges at 4 PM that day!

 Suspension from a hospital is a kiss of death for any physician!
-Without hospital privileges, I could never deliver another baby nor help women in need of gynecologic surgery.
+Without Novant hospital privileges, I could never deliver another baby nor help women in need of gynecologic surgery.
 My future went bleak in front of my eyes!
+Once this sort of thing happens, it has a domino effect on a physician's life.
+His name is entered in the National Practitioner Data Bank and he becomes blackballed in the country.
+His professional and social life take a nosedive.

-I knew that they had been reviewing my charts for several months now.
-But they never gave me a chance to explain my actions and defend my charts as required by hospital’s own by-laws.
+I knew that Novant had been reviewing my charts for several months now.
+But they never gave me a chance to explain my actions and defend my charts as required by Novant hospital’s own by-laws.
 This was truly a stab in the back.

 “We do not have to tell you what the charts are.”
-Said then CEO of Presbyterian hospital Mr. Paul Betzold and chief of ob-gyn Dr. Ronald Brown.
-They simply stated that I had 24 “problematic” charts, as determined by the peer review committee.
+Said then CEO of Presbyterian (now Novant) hospital Mr. Paul Betzold (Caucasian) and chief of ob-gyn Dr. Ronald Brown (also Caucasian).
+They simply stated that I had 24 “problematic” charts, as determined by the Novant peer review committee (all handpicked Caucasian male ob-gyn physicians(not a representative sample of ob-gyn physicians in the community, most in competition with me)

 Having migrated from India, I had received my M.D. from New Jersey Medical School in 1985 and finished my ob-gyn residency from Temple University hospital in 1989.
-I had come to Charlotte in 1990 and become a member of Presbyterian hospital medical staff as an ob-gyn physician.
+I had come to Charlotte in 1990 and become a member of Novant (then Presbyterian) hospital medical staff as an ob-gyn physician.
+I became board-certifed in ob-gyn at the earliest possible opportunity - in December of 1991.

-On December 1994, I had a surgical mishap.
+On December 1994, I had a surgical mishap operating at Novant Hospital.
 Inadvertently, I punctured the external iliac artery in a patient during laparoscopy.
 This was unfortunate but a known complication of such a procedure.
 I immediately proceeded to laparotomy and summoned Dr. John Hollenbeck (general surgeon) and Dr. Scott Andrews (cardiovascular surgeon) to assist me.
-We repaired the injury and the patient went home after a few days stay in the hospital.
+We repaired the injury and the patient went home after a few days stay in the Novant hospital.
 My malpractice insurance company as well as several independent reviewers determined that I met the standard of care in this case.
-However, citing business reasons, the insurance company later decided to settle the lawsuit for 300K.
+However, citing business reasons, the insurance company decided to settle the lawsuit for 300K.

-The Medical Board of North Carolina asked an experienced ob-gyn physician from Charlotte, Dr. Kenneth Chambers to review my cases.
-He had worked at Presbyterian Hospital for a long time.
-He and many other reviewers found my charts to be within the standard of care.
+In 1996, the Medical Board of North Carolina asked a very senior experienced ob-gyn (he was African-American) physician from Charlotte, Dr. Kenneth Chambers (brother of Hon.
+Julius Chambers, an icon of Charlotte's civil rights scene) to review my cases.
+He had worked at Novant (Presbyterian) Hospital for a very long time.
+He and many other independent reviewers found my charts to be absolutely within the standard of care.
+Their affidavits are enclosed on this website.
+Why the hospital would not accept the review done by the highest medical authority in the state of NC, shows the extreme bad faith of the hospital.

-According to a letter circulated by Dr. Jared Schwartz in October 1998 among the hospital’s medical staff, I was the first physician to be suspended in 20 years at Presbyterian hospital!
-Was it just a coincidence that I was the first ob-gyn physician of Indian origin at Presbyterian hospital?
-I found out many medical malpractice cases against other doctors.
+According to a letter circulated by Dr. Jared Schwartz in October 1998 among the Novant hospital’s medical staff, I was the first physician to be suspended in 20 years at Presbyterian (now Novant) hospital!
+Was it just a coincidence that I was the first ob-gyn physician of Indian origin at Novant (Presbyterian) hospital?
+I found out many medical malpractice cases against other doctors at Novant Hospital.
 These facts are true to the best of my knowledge.

 SERIOUS ACTS OF OTHER DOCTORS (as accurate as possible from public sources)